 Cookies are small text data files that some websites place on your computer or other device when you visit them.
 They're used by many if not the majority of modern websites, including by informational, membership and commercial sites like citizencard.com and related subdomains such as apply.citizencard.com and support.citizencard.com.
 Cookies are linked to the machine you use to visit our site and not to you as an individual so they are not 'personal' in that sense.
 Unless you login or provide personal data through your use of this website, no personal information is collected.

 Cookies are commonly used by websites to remember some aspect of your current or previous visit.
 This could include things like the choices you've made or preferences you've chosen during your visit.
 Websites commonly do this in order to improve or tailor your current and future visits to that site or other related sites.

-Cookies on citizencard.com are also necessary for the correct functioning of some aspects of the site such as the application process for an identity card, and retaining information to ensure that discount codes or referral commission you may have earned through recommending CitizenCard ID to your friends, can be collected and discounts, or commission correctly assigned to you (where relevant).
-We may use both "session" cookies and "persistent" cookies on the website.
+Cookies on citizencard.com and it's subdomains are also necessary for the correct functioning of some aspects of the site such as the application process for an identity card, and retaining information to ensure that discount codes or referral commission you may have earned through recommending CitizenCard ID to your friends, can be collected and discounts, or commission, correctly assigned to you (where relevant).
+We may use both "session" cookies and "persistent" cookies on the site.
 Session cookies will be deleted from your computer when you close your browser.
 Persistent cookies will remain stored on your computer until deleted, or until they reach a specified expiry date.